FRRouting/frr/doc/user/bgp.rst

 unless removed from the configuration with the negating command prior to the configuration write operation.

+.. index:: [no] bgp send-extra-data zebra
+.. clicmd:: [no] bgp send-extra-data zebra

+   This Command turns off the ability of BGP to send extra data to zebra.
+In this case it's the AS-Path being used for the path.
+The default behavior in BGP is to send this data and to turn it off enter the no form of the command.
+If extra data was sent to zebra, and this command is turned on there is no effort to clean up this data in the rib.

 .. _bgp-suppress-fib:

 Suppressing routes not installed in FIB